DavidSpickett/LispAlike/README.md

 This captured scope can also include other lambdas.
 If you use a `letrec` you can even reference the name of the current lambda to do recursion.

+### Reserved Names

+The only variable names you can't use are those starting with numbers.
+Since when we parse a reference to them, we'll try to parse it as a number.

+The other restriction is that "__" prefixes are reserved for implementation usage.
+For example "\_\_builtin_" is used to mark symbols that refer to builtin functions.

+You can still use the "__" prefix but no promises what will happen if you do.

 ### Types

 The interpreter recognises some set types, some of which